matiasinsaurralde/go-dotnet/code_generation.md

 }
 ```

-After delegate setup, we'll need to make a heavy use of `interface{}` and type checks, when passing arguments or retrieving return values from .NET.
-So I've been thinking that a code generator could make this better, so you write some functions and prefix them with line comments containing the required delegate information (namespace/name, arguments, return data type).
+After the delegates setup, we'll need to make a heavy use of `interface{}` and type checks, when passing arguments or retrieving return values from .NET.
+I've been thinking that a code generator could solve this in a better way: you write some functions and prefix them with line comments containing the required delegate information (namespace/name, arguments, return data type).

 ```go
 package mybinding